SPECIALTIES

 Obstetrics Nurse

-WHAT DOES A Obstetrics Nurse Do?
+What does a Obstetrics Nurse Do?

 Obstetric nurses perform some of the same activities as other nurses, but they are mainly focused on women’s health.
 OB nursing can be separated into prenatal, labor and delivery, post-delivery, and postpartum care.
 Each area has specific roles: